Alaraajavamma/fastflx1/README.md

 ## How to install?

-`sudo apt install git && cd ~ && mkdir -p .git && cd .git && git clone https://gitlab.com/Alaraajavamma/fastflx1 && cd fastflx1 && sudo chmod +x setup.sh && ./setup.sh install `
+`sudo apt install git && cd ~ && mkdir -p .git && cd .git && git clone https://gitlab.com/Alaraajavamma/fastflx1 && cd fastflx1 && sudo chmod +x setup.sh && sudo ./setup.sh install `

 And it should just work

 Remove?
 Long press desktop icon and it will give you option to Uninstall.
 Or you can:
-`cd ~ && cd .git && cd fastflx1 && ./setup.sh uninstall`
+`cd ~ && cd .git && cd fastflx1 && sudo ./setup.sh uninstall`

 ## License